Ancient Vessels

 Jahre Viking's 36-tonne anchor is permanently exhibited at Hong Kong Maritime Museum.

-This primarily wood Jahre Viking/Knock Nevis model features:
+We build this primarily wood Jahre Viking/Knock Nevis model in three sizes:

 36" and 24" models are built per commission only.
-We require only a small deposit (not full amount, not even half) to start the process $500 The remaining balance won't be due until the boat is completed, in about 4 months.
+We require only a small deposit (not full amount, not even half) to start the process $500 The remaining balance won't be due until the model is completed, in about 5 months.

 Learn more about the Seawise Giant here: https://en.wikipedia.org/wiki/Seawise_Giant